SnuteSS/GameRecord/GameRecord/readme.md

 At the end, I made sure this function runs when the page loads, by using DOMContentLoaded.
 That way, the games show up as soon as the app starts.

+Step 6:
+For the next step i want to integrate a interactive slider, as well as a play count.
+To do this, i made some changes to the renderGameList function, and added a button class in my innerHTML container.
+I then made an event listener to the play button.
+When clicked, it increments the playCount property of  the game object and updates the displayed play count in the html, i then saveGame in order to store the updated values.
+For the rating slider, i added another event listener to update the personalRating of the game object.
+I used the current value of the slider, and convert it to an integer with parseInt.
+After saving, i added an error message, which helped me with error solving.

+Step 7: